openstack/rally/doc/samples/deployments/devstack-lxc-engine-in-existing-servers.rst

         "container_name_prefix": "controller",
         "distribution": "ubuntu",
         "host_provider": {
-            "name": "DummyProvider",
+            "name": "ExistingServers",
             "credentials": [{"user": "root", "host": "localhost"}]
         }
     }

-DummyProvider is used as sub-provider, because we already have a linux box (localhost).
+ExistingServers is used as sub-provider, because we already have a linux box (localhost).

 Computes